Depth-of-field is more than Aperture

 Jul 06, 2012

 You can trigger the off-camera flash in many different ways.
 I often use the Nikon SU-800, which uses infrared to activate the off-camera flash.
-I chose to use the PocketWizard Mini TT1 on the camera with the AC3, which lets me …
+I used the PocketWizard Mini TT1 on the camera with the AC3, which lets me …

 Jul 05, 2012

-I also used my Gitzo carbon fiber tripod to keep the camera rock steady so that I could shoot these at dusk.
+I also used my Gitzo carbon fiber tripod to keep the camera rock steady and shoot these at dusk.
 This way, everyone’s eyes were open and not squinting on the beach.
 To trigger the flashes, I had the PocketWizard Mini